 Below is an initial timeframe outlining key steps in the process, with specific dates to be announced.

 - Study begins: November 2016

 - First City Council study session: January 2017

-- Council decisions on how to proceed: 1st and 2nd Quarter 2017
+- Council decisions on how to proceed: 1st Quarter 2018

 This page will be updated with the most current information and schedules.